demo12 of Im2mesh package

 Phase selection before meshing

-The syntax of function pixelMesh is similar to function im2mesh.
+The syntax of function pixelMesh is the same as function im2mesh.
 We can specify phase selection before meshing

 opt.select_phase = [2 3 4];